HALxmont/IoT-course/README.md

 # IoT-course
-These are a series of DEMO examples for the IoT-LabFromScratch course
+These are a series of DEMO examples for the IoT-LabFromScratch course.